Sadwhy/Noti/README.md

 + Noti lets you track progress directly from your status bar.
 + With a customizable progress bar or progress circle.
-+ Adjust the progress circle to fit your phone's hole punch camera.
++ Adjust the progress circle to fit your phone's hole punch camera

 ## License